Final Fantasy XIV: Heavensward: Development

 Heavensward premiered the OS X client at its launch on June 23, 2015.
 The port was handled by TransGaming.
 Unlike console and Windows PC versions of the expansion, the OS X release was initially only available in a two-in-one bundle containing the base game and the Heavensward expansion, titled Final Fantasy XIV Online.
 Current players of other versions of the game, including Apple PC players running the Windows PC install via Boot Camp, needed to purchase this bundle to play using the native OS X client.
-On July 3, 2015, Square Enix suspended sales of this version because of widespread reports of poor technical performance and offered refunds to those who purchased it.
+On July 3, Square Enix suspended sales of this version because of widespread reports of poor technical performance and offered refunds to those who purchased it.
 Yoshida attributed the performance problems to difficulties in transposing the game from Microsoft's proprietary DirectX graphical rendering libraries to OpenGL as well as a clerical error resulting in publishing the wrong minimum system requirements, both compounded by the hectic work schedule demanded by the release of an expansion pack.
 After new rounds of testing and optimization, sales of the OS X client resumed on February 23, 2016, accompanying the release of Patch 3.2.

 Another major focus of the expansion is to update the game with DirectX 11 support.
 The DirectX 11 version of the game includes improvements to water physics, light refraction in water, reflections, and visual quality of shadows and textures over the DirectX 9 client.
 In addition, the new client is less resource-intensive on the graphical processing unit and may improve frame rates.
 However, there are no current plans to upgrade to DirectX 12.
 For consoles, the development team committed to maintaining support for the PlayStation 3 client through the end of the Heavensward patch cycle.

 Two new categories of content were introduced during the patch cycle of Heavensward, post-launch: Exploratory Missions and Deep Dungeon.
 Exploratory Missions are designed to emulate the feel of "first generation" MMORPGs in which players would hunt notorious monsters in the field with hidden spawn conditions.
 It also fills a gap in the game's content repertoire for huge-scale battles with extremely large numbers of players.
-However, it was not well-received at launch because of the simplicity of its battle mechanics, the repetitive nature of the gameplay loop, and the randomness of the loot drops which were not tied to skill or effort spent.
-Deep Dungeon is a roguelike randomly generated instance, inspired by Chocobo Mystery Dungeon.
+It was not well received at launch because of the simplicity of its battle mechanics, the repetitive nature of the gameplay loop, and the randomness of the loot drops which were not tied to skill or effort spent.
+Deep Dungeon is a roguelike randomly generated instance, inspired by Chocobo's Mysterious Dungeon.
 Yoshida wanted to allow veteran players to party with their friends who are just starting out more quickly; as such, characters are temporarily reset to level one upon entering and level quickly back to the maximum over the course of the first 50 floors.
 The first section is considered casual content but reaching the 200th floor is intended as a challenge for hardcore players.